brillout/wildcard-api/readme.md

   if( !user ) return;

   const todo = await getTodo(todoId);
+  // Do nothing if todo not found.
+  // (This can happen since `toggleComplete` is essentially public and anyone
-  // Do nothing if no todo found with id `todoId` if( !todo ) return;
+  // on the internet can "call" it with an arbitrary `todoId`.) if( !todo ) return;

   // Do nothing if the user is not the author of the todo